skypilot-org/skypilot/docs/source/reference/kubernetes/kubernetes-getting-started.rst

   SkyPilot can work with multiple Kubernetes contexts set in your kubeconfig file.
 By default, SkyPilot will use the current active context.
 To use a different context, change your current context using :code:`kubectl config use-context <context-name>`.

-  If you would like to use multiple contexts seamlessly during failover, check out the experimental :code:`allowed_contexts` feature in :ref:`config-yaml`.
+  If you would like to use multiple contexts seamlessly during failover, check out the :code:`allowed_contexts` feature in :ref:`config-yaml`.

 * **Are autoscaling Kubernetes clusters supported?**